SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 "patriots" issues death threats.
 They feed into vaccine resistance, _which kills people._

-With _absolutely no exaggeration whatsoever,_ this is beginning to resemble the repression of science under Hitler and Mussolini:
+With _absolutely no exaggeration whatsoever,_ this is beginning to resemble the repression of science under mid-20th century Fascism:

 > Historically, such regimes viewed scientists as enemies of the state.
 In his 1941 essay,
 > Science in the Totalitarian State [10], Waldemar Kaempffert outlines details using the